 Jose Rodriguez's students in the lab work on visualizing the shapes of molecules with atomic resolution.
 This tells us about the ways in which atoms are arranged and interact within the molecules to give them a specific shape and function.
 These functions include the formation of ice and clouds, all of the biology that occurs in living systems including the events that cause disease.
 We use electron microscopes to inspect molecules and use computing to analyze the results with atomic detail.

 Students in Hong Zhou's lab work on atomic modeling of protein and nucleic acid complexes.
-Please see his website at https://www.mimg.ucla.edu/people/z-hong-zhou-ph-d/
+Please visit Dr. Zhou's CNSI website, microbiology website, and his group website for more information about the research in this lab.

 University of California - Berkeley